Normal Breast Development and Changes

 dehydrated and is no longer elastic.
 The breast tissue, which was prepared to make

 milk, shrinks and loses shape.
-This leads to the "saggy" breasts associated with women
+This leads to "saggy" breasts.

 that they had while they were still menstruating, such as soreness and swelling.
 But

-if a woman’s breasts were saggy before menopause, this will not change with hormone
+if the breasts were saggy before menopause, this will not change with hormone therapy.